-The results of this paper arose as a more general study (in preparation) of the vanishing of Massey products on the intersection cohomology of projective varieties with only isolated singularities.
-However, the simplicity of the statements and proofs in the classical setting of rational homotopy encouraged us to write them separately.
+The results of this paper arose from a more general study (in preparation) of the vanishing of Massey products on the intersection cohomology of projective varieties with only isolated singularities.
+However, the simplicity of the statements and proofs in the classical setting of rational homotopy encouraged us to write them up separately.
 Our more general study follows the intersection-homotopy treatment of \cite{CST}, where Chataur, Saralegi and Tanr\'{e} prove intersection-formality for certain spaces.
-In particular, it is shown that any nodal hypersurface in $\CC \PP^4$ is formal.
+In particular, they show that any nodal hypersurface in $\CC \PP^4$ is formal.